Aritol/site_HSE/README.txt

-This is my site for HSE
+This is my site for HSE course
 All material from this site: https://www.royal-canin.ru/